M.2 SSD hard drive

 Writing superblocks and filesystem accounting information: done

-Use the mkdir command to create a directory for mounting the SSD (example path: /mnt/myssd):
+Use mkdir to create a directory for mounting the SSD (example path: /mnt/myssd):

 mkdir -p /mnt/myssd